HammerHeads-Engineers/spx-docs/spx-development-guide/spx-sdk/components/README.md

   ]
 }
 ```
+{% endtab %}
+{% endtabs %}

-* During model load a `SpxContainer` called Actions scans the list, spots spring\_mass\_damper, pulls the matching class from the registry, and instantiates it under the parent.
+* During model load the `actions` container scans the list, spots `spring_mass_damper`, pulls the matching class from the registry, and instantiates it under the parent.
 * The new Action inherits lifecycle and hooks from `SpxComponent`; parameters are auto‑hydrated; outputs are resolved to real `SpxAttribute` objects.

 ### Authoring guidelines